james-still/CaptchaSolve/README.md

 `python3 captchasolve.py https://website.com/login '//img[@alt="Captcha Verification"]'`

 ### How it works
-It gains control of the captcha element and then screenshots it - saving it locally; avoiding refreshing the page and having a new image generared.
+It gains control of the captcha element and then screenshots it - saving it locally; avoiding refreshing the page and having a new image generated.
 The image file is then scanned for text using an OCR library.
 The *suspected* captcha text is outputted to your terminal.

 ### Expansion
 As the script incoorportates the use of Selenium, you can then use this script to bypass captchas across a range of sites that use text captchas - given that the OCR functions correctly towards the specific captcha.